 But players like Tiger Woods is known as someone who hits it hard, so I’m not saying don’t choose it.
 With the new 2019 golf rules, you can keep the flagstick in so that helps slow down a putt with some extra speed on it.

 Personally, I think you should cater speed to each putt.
 Some require finesse while others require a little extra sauce.

 Besides, a putt left shot has 0% chance of going in.
 If you’re uphill, make sure you give it a chance.
 If you’re downhill, play for the dying approach so you don’t race it by.

 Lastly, don’t forget the comeback putt if you miss.

-It’s not uncommon for your speed to change as you go to different courses and play in different conditions.
+It’s not uncommon for your speed to change as you go to different courses and play in different conditions (see our article on the stimpmeter).
 Different weather, grass types, and green designs can make things very different when you play different courses.

 That being said, make sure to not forget about local rules.
 For example, if you’re playing an ocean course, you might hear things like “breaks toward the ocean.”
 Or if you’re playing a desert course in Phoenix above the city, you might hear “everything breaks toward the valley.”

 Ask the starter when you’re teeing off if there are any local rules when it comes to reading greens.
 If you can’t decide on a specific line, you can always use the local rule for some extra assistance.